Everyone wants killer investment advice that will make them millions of dollars. The buy low sell high strategy claims to do just that.

 The buying low and selling high strategy does not consider anyone’s investment timeframe.
 Should you sell stocks in your retirement account when you are thirty because the market is high?

-That doesn’t make a lot of sense when you still have thirty years on the horizon to grow your investments.
+That doesn’t make a lot of sense when you still have thirty years on the horizon to build wealth.

 It’s also hard not to sell at a low point when you rely on investment income to survive.
 Those already retired may be unable to ride out the lows without selling.

-It’s vital to consider your individual investment goals and overall financial situation before jumping in on an investment strategy.
+It’s vital to consider your individual investment goals and overall financial situation before jumping into any investment strategy to ensure it will meet your needs.

 Insolvent Companies